dolthub/docs/content/guides/doltlab/administrator.md

 ---

 In DoltLab's current version, there is no Administrator (Admin) web-based UI or dashboard as it is still in development.
-In the meantime, the following information can help DoltLab Admins manually perform some common adminstration tasks, see below for details.
+In the meantime, the following information can help DoltLab Admins manually perform some common administration tasks, see below for details.

 1. [File Issues and View Release Notes](#issues-release-notes)
 2. [Backup DoltLab Data](#backup-restore-volumes)